NicholasSynovic/research_ai-usage-in-science/README.md

 ## About

+> TODO: Add links to each tutorial section TODO: Release template Excel (.xslx)
+> file for author agreement with instructions on how to use it

 This repository contains the source code to automatically search and filter for Natural Science publications from Nature and PLOS using OpenAlex.
 It also includes all of our code to capture and parse the metadata, as well as bulk